Want to Talk about Your Spiritual Needs or Life Purpose?

 Some information about me

 Jeffrey serves as a spiritual director, having trained in Cherry Hill Seminary‘s Spiritual Direction Certificate Program, to people who embrace many traditions along with those developing their own ways outside formal religious structures.
 Jeffrey focuses on those who practice Ecospirituality or Nature-Based Spiritual Paths, Modern Paganism (in all its many forms!), adherents of New Monasticism, members and friends of the LGBT+ community, and those who are Spiritual but not Religious.
 Having completed his first graduate degree in systematic Catholic theology, he brings a deep understanding of structured religion, and how individuals personally engage with or reject it, to his work.

 These are the steps to begin working with me

 Want to Work Together?

 There are several things to discern when considering working with a spiritual director.
 Will we be aligned?
 How will it work?
 What is this person really like?
 These are the 3 steps to begin this process.
-As I am currently enrolled in the Spiritual Direction Certification Program with Cherry Hill Seminary, I am planning to work with THREE (3) people for no cost at this time, for up to 6 months each, as part of my practicum.
+As I am currently finishing the Spiritual Direction Certification Program with Cherry Hill Seminary, I am working with people at no cost through the end of March, 2023 as part of my practicum.

 1. A First Chat